Rohitkv11/woodpecker-ecommerce-project/README.md

 - SweetAlert
 - NodeMailer

-Deployed in AWS EC2 instance with Nginx reverse proxy
+Deployed in DigitalOcean with Nginx reverse proxy

 ## Features